-To determine if there is a relationship between PCI and crime, we created a linear regression model to predict PCI using the transformed variables obtained from Question 1.
-We then included dummy variables for region in the model in two steps: first, only including the dummy variables with no interactions; second, including the dummy variables with interactions between the region and crime.
-These results illustrated whether the relationship between crime and PCI depends on the region of the country.
+To determine if there is a relationship between per capita income and crime, we will create a linear regression model to predict per capita income using crime using the transformed variables obtained from Question 1.
+We will then include dummy variables for region in the model in two steps: first, only including the dummy variables with no interactions; second, including the dummy variables with interactions between the region and crime.
+These results will determine whether if the relationship between crime and per capita income depends on the region of the country.

-Similarly, we repeated this process for crime rate, which was formulated from the ratio of Number of Crimes to Total Population, as well as the transformed crime rate, based on the distribution of the variable.
-This permitted us to determine the impact of using crime versus crime rate, as well as which variable to use when building the model to best predict PCI.
+Similarly, we will repeat this process for crime rate, which will be formulated from the ratio of Number of Crimes to Total Population, as well as the transformed crime rate, based on the distribution of the variable.
+This will allow us to determine the impact of using crime versus crime rate, as well as which variable to use when building the model to best predict per capita income.

-Question 3: Best model for predicting PCI
+Question 3: Best model for predicting per capita income

-Using the results from Questions 1 and 2, we built a regression model to predict PCI.
-We also excluded the Total Population and Total Income variables due to their functional relationship with PCI, and temporarily excluded Region.
-This term was later accounted for to see its impact on the model, whether as a main effects or interaction effects term.
-After examining the full additive linear model, we employed all subsets regression, stepwise regression, and LASSO as variable selection techniques on the data.
-With these we found the optimal subset of predictor variables to keep in the model, and utilized residual diagnostics, summary outputs, and information criteria (adjusted R2, AIC, and BIC) to determine the "best" model.
-We considered the criteria detailed in the research question and accounted for it as we evaluated more complicated transformations such as including interactions to improve the predictive power of the model.
-Interactions between the continuous variables in the data were included as well to see if they added any noteworthy predictive power to the model.
+Using the results from Questions 1 and 2, we build a regression model to predict Per Capita Income after applying transformations to the variables.
+We also exclude the Total Population and Total Income variables due to their functional relationship with per capita income, and temporarily exclude Region.
+This term will be included later to determine if it needs to be included in the model, whether as a main effects or interaction effects term.
+After examining the full additive linear model, we employ the following variable selection techniques on the data: all subsets regression, stepwise regression, and LASSO.
+With these we find the optimal subset of predictor variables to keep in the model, and utilize residual diagnostics, summary outputs, and information criteria (adjusted R, AIC, and BIC) to determine the "best" model.
+By "best" model, we consider the criteria detailed in the research question and account for it as we consider more complicated transformations such as including interactions and higher-order terms to improve the predictive power of the model.